 Are you thinking about going on an exchange?

-Next application round opens in January.
+The application round 2 is now open.
 The second application round is for seats within Europe and left-over placements from the first application round.
 Deadline for applying to application round 2 is 15th of February at 13.00, 2019.
-The application round is for exchange studies during the Autumn semester of 2019 and Spring 2020.
-More information will be posted in January.
+The application round is for exchange studies during the Autumn semester of 2019 and/or Spring 2020.
+The placement list and application can be found here.

 There are three application rounds each academic year.